IBM/dsce-sample-apps/brief-builder/readme.md

+## Prerequisites

+1. A watsonx.ai(watsonx.ai Studio, watsonx.ai Runtime, Cloud Object Storage) resources on IBM Cloud.
+2. Python3.9 is installed or download from https://www.python.org/downloads/release/python-3910/.

 ## Set up and launch application

-It is assumed that Python3+ is installed or download from <https://www.python.org/downloads/>.

 1. Go to the root directory and prepare your python environment.